Is the cost of living in Germany high?

 We asked people how much they someone comfortably live on in Germany, they wrote...

 "The cost of living in Germany varies considerably depending on location and lifestyle.
 Food, clothing, and entertainment are generally affordable, while transportation and housing can be more expensive.
-Generally, the cost of living in Germany is below the European average and salaries tend to be higher than in other countries," explained one expat living in Germany.
+Generally, the cost of living in Germany is below the European average and salaries tend to be higher than in other countries," commented one expat who made the move to Germany.

 Get Quote